-The rescue cards for all vehicles launched since 2020 have been created in accordance with ISO 17840.
-The rescue cards for vehicles launched prior to this feature the manufacturer's layout.
+i The rescue cards for all Volkswagen models since 2020 are compiled in accordance with ISO 17840 in the current version in each case and may differ from one another.
+The rescue cards for vehicles before 2020 feature the manufacturer's layout. i From 2023, all newly created rescue cards will be published in all European languages.